dart-archive/angular.dart.tutorial/Chapter_07/README.md

 ```@MirrorsUsed``` is often hard to get right as it really depends on how/if
 you use code generation (discussed later in "Optimizing Runtime Performance"
 chapter).
 Assuming you do use code generation (as we do in this chapter) and
-are using angular 0.9.5, your annotation could look like this:
+are using angular >=0.9.5, your annotation could look like this:

 ```
 @MirrorsUsed(
-    metaTargets: const [
-        NgFilter
-    ],
     override: '*'
 )
 import 'dart:mirrors';
 ```

-Here you are essentually telling dart2js that your application reflects on
-classes annotated with @NgFilter.
+If you classes are not annotated by `@Ng...` and are used in expressions,
+you will need to add the classes (or their libraries) to your application's
+`@MirrorsUsed` annotation.

 (The @MirrorsUsed code for this app used to be much longer, but as of 0.9.5,
 Angular has default definitions that
 include the APIs you're likely to need.)